BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 # Introduction:

-   The Schmitt trigger, delivered through Otto Schmitt in 1930s (Schmitt, 1938), and has been generally used with inside the area of communication and signal processing techniques for enhancing on/off control, decreasing the noise results in triggering devices, analog to digital conversion(ADC), and some of different rising packages such as frequency doublers, retinal focalaircraft sensors, sub-threshold SRAM, sensors, pulse width modulation  circuits, wi-fi transponders, FPGA primarily based totally gadget and sensors, etc.
+   The Schmitt trigger, delivered through Otto Schmitt in 1930s (Schmitt, 1938), and has been generally used with inside the area of communication and signal processing techniques for enhancing on/off control, decreasing the noise results in triggering devices, analog to digital conversion(ADC), and some of different rising packages such as frequency doublers, retinal focal-aircraft sensors, sub-threshold SRAM, sensors, pulse width modulation  circuits, wi-fi transponders, FPGA primarily based totally gadget and sensors, etc.

 <p align="center">